steven-solomon/maybe/README.md

 ## Installation

-Until, I get more feedback, I'm not doing a formal release.
-For now, point to the github repo in your Gemfile.
+Until I get more feedback, I'm not doing a formal release.
+For now point to the github repo in your Gemfile.

 ```ruby
 # Gemfile